June 2, 2026SEO

 International SEO vs Local SEO: Key Differences

-Side-by-side comparison infographic explaining the differences between International SEO and Local SEO strategies.
+Differences between International SEO and Local SEO strategies.

-Visual comparison covers audience targeting, keywords, content, backlinks, URL structure, and business goals.
+Comparison covers audience targeting, keywords, content, backlinks, URL structure, and business goals.

 Factor Local SEO International SEO